quicwg/base-drafts/draft-ietf-quic-transport.md

 Lost packets can cause gaps in the receive buffer, delaying the application from consuming data and freeing up flow control window.

-Timely sending of updates to flow control limits can improve performance.
+Sending timely updates of flow control limits can improve performance.
-Sending of packets just to provide flow control updates can increase network load and adversely affect performance.
-Sending flow control updates along with other frames, such as ACK frames, can reduce the cost of those updates.
+Sending packets only to provide flow control updates can increase network load and adversely affect performance.
+Sending flow control updates along with other frames, such as ACK frames, reduces the cost of those updates.

 # Connections {#connections}